Sylvain-Gamel-fr/Sylvain-Gamel-fr.github.io/en/applications/mygroups/index.md

      style="width: 7rem; margin: 1rem auto; display: block;">
 </html>

-Merging groups and sharing are premium features that can be unlocked through an in-app purchase.
+Merging groups, export through sharing and email to groups are premium features that can be unlocked through an in-app purchase.

+> A single purchase, **no subscription**, permanently
+> unlocks these _premium_ functions.

 <img src="/images/apps/mygroups/free-trial.svg"
      alt="Free Trial"
      style="float: left; width: 30px; margin-right: 2rem;">
 You may test those features for free for a limited time by activating a free trial.

-> The free purchase **is not** a subscription.
+> The purchase of 0$ for the trial offer **is not**
+> a subscription.
-> It only allows the temporary unlock of premium features.
+> It only serves to *temporarily* unlock these features to try
+> them out.

-If you were finding those useless for you, they will be disabled at the end of the trial period.
+If these functions are not useful to you, they will simply be deactivated at the end of the trial period.

-After this, the application will remain fully functional and you will be able to use freely, exceptiing those small more advanced features.
+The application will remain functional and you can continue to use it for free, except for these few more advanced functions.

-_If you find this app useful to you, I hope that you will see this purchase as a direct support of my work and it future evolutions._
+_If you enjoyed this application, I hope you will see this purchase as a way to support my work and its future developments._

-### Multiple Directories
+<h3 id="addr-books">Multiple Directories</h3>

 <html>
 <img src="/images/apps/mygroups/address-book-picker.svg"